joseferncruz/udacity-ds-project2/README.md

 <img src="dashboard.png"> </img>

-If you have any question, just send me a quick message via [LinkedIn](https://www.linkedin.com/in/josecruz-phd/).
+If you have any questions, just send me a quick message via [LinkedIn](https://www.linkedin.com/in/josecruz-phd/).
 Enjoy!

 ## Table of Contents